 3. The Model

-For the model, no visit to… well, anywhere really, is complete without a photo-shoot.
+For the model, no visit to… well, anywhere really, is complete without a photo shoot.
 I mean, if it isn’t shared on Instagram, did it really even happen?
-Ah, no. The model can be found snapping selfies with their breakfast, lunch, and dinner in between posing for photos of them in, on and around absolutely anything they come across: garden beds, pool inflatables, sunsets, statues, walls etc. Their post-holiday photo album will consist of a minimum 100 photos posted to Facebook, comprising 50% selfies and 50% photos of them doing… well, nothing.
+Ah, no. The model can be found snapping selfies with their breakfast, lunch, and dinner in between posing for photos of them in, on and around absolutely anything they come across: garden beds, pool inflatables, sunsets, statues, walls etc. Their post-holiday photo album will consist of a minimum of 100 photos posted to Facebook, comprising 50% selfies and 50% photos of them doing… well, nothing.
 The first things the model will pack is their top 5 favourite swimsuits (as voted by Instagram likes), tanning oil and a selfie stick.
 Note: they usually travel in packs of 2 or more.